 Sprinkle the chicken rolls with a little salt and pepper before pouring the chicken stock over top.
 Cover the crock and cook on LOW for six hours, or until chicken is cooked through.

-Once cooked through, transfer the chicken rolls to a clean plate, covering them with aluminum foil to keep warm.
+Once cooked through, transfer the chicken prosciutto roll ups to a clean plate, covering them with aluminum foil to keep warm.

 Make a sort of slurry with some cold water and cornstarch.